 - President - CAMFT Los Angeles Chapter Board of Directors

-- American Association of Psychotherapists clinical member
+- Clinical member, American Association of Psychotherapists

 - Ordained Nonsectarian Minister AIWP #0848717

-- Master of Arts in Clinical Psychology--Phillips Graduate University
+- Master of Arts in Clinical Psychology, Phillips Graduate University

-Working in this profoundly imaginative environment was an inspiration, and observing the earnestness, resilience, and evolution of students through the span of their educations was a joy for me.
-I continue to work with gifted creative individuals in my practice today.
-My background in the arts and education allows for a depth of understanding, and an open field of receptivity as support for the creative process, and the mental prep and dedication necessary to implement, especially if it has to do with infusing highest values into your work--a true sweet spot in my counseling practice.
+Working in this profoundly imaginative environment was an inspiration, and observing the earnestness, resilience, and evolution of students through the span of their education was a joy for me.
+I continue to work with gifted, creative individuals in my practice today.
+This background in the arts and education allows for my depth of understanding and receptivity in support of the creative process.
+Facilitating the mental preparation and dedication necessary to implement a creative idea—especially if it has to do with infusing highest values into your work—is a true sweet spot in my counseling practice.

-When I began counseling I knew I’d found a true calling.
-I am at ease and have enjoyed working with people from all walks of life; people of affluence and power, professionals, prisoners, creatives, elders, kids, couples, groups.
-I limit my time currently to working only with adults and enjoy exploring the experiences of all stages of life we face, including all of the profound and mundane ways we look at or approach death.
-Even on the worst of days, when the issues are extremely challenging, on the worst of days, I still feel blessed to have made this kind of work my calling.
+When I began counseling, I knew I’d found a true calling.
+I am at ease around and have enjoyed working with people from all walks of life: people of affluence and power; professionals; students and creatives; prisoners; elders; kids; couples; groups.
+Currently, I limit my time to working only with adults.
+I enjoy exploring the stages of life we all experience, including all of the profound and mundane ways we look at or approach death.
+Even on the worst of days, when the issues have been extremely challenging, I still feel blessed to have made this kind of work my calling.
 I encourage you to contact me to discuss your needs to see if we might be a good fit.